 So what do you put these divine leftovers in anyway?

-The lids need to replaced every once in awhile–they wear out and can get gross if they’re not washed thoroughly because they’re a two piece lid.
+The lids need to be replaced every once in a while–they wear out and can get gross if they’re not washed thoroughly because they’re a two-piece lid.

 I prefer to put both pieces (separated) in the silverware caddy in my dishwasher and I like to use the heat function of the dishwasher (I usually don’t–I open the door and let them air dry; living in Colorado, it’s really dry here) to keep them from rusting.

-Sometimes though, you just need a little tiny something to store that 1/2 a lime in or spoonful of gravy (add it to your soup to add texture, depth and a little extra flavor).
+Sometimes though, you just need a little tiny something to store that 1/2 a lime in or a spoonful of gravy (add it to your soup to add texture, depth, and a little extra flavor).

-A couple members of our team also rave about Bee’s Wrap.
+A couple of members of our team also rave about Bee’s Wrap.